Lukeezzeddin/USBRetroButWorseProbably/README.md

 1. Open your MSYS2 MinGW64

-2. Add paths to all your toolchains downloaded above (these are the paths for mine)
+2. Add paths to all your toolchains downloaded above (these are the paths for mine, yours are probably different)

 ```
 export PATH="C:\Program Files\Git\bin:$PATH"